SmashedFrenzy16/SmashedFrenzy16/README.md

 ### About Me

 Hello everyone!
 My name is SmashedFrenzy16.
+I am a mostly a back-end developer.
 I joined GitHub on July 30th 2020, and started my path to creating all sorts of projects that I could make for the rest of the world.
 I mostly work in Python HTML, CSS and JavaScript, building all sorts of different repositories that meet people's different needs.
 I also collaborate with other developers.
 CodeMaster7000 and I have been collaborating to further improve the way you use your computers.
 Today, after quite a bit of time on open-source coding, I have started to update my GitHub page more regularly.
 All of my projects are here to help you.

 ### Other things about me

 - 🔭 I’m currently working on open source projects coded in languages such as Python.
-I am also starting HTML, CSS, JavaScript.
+I am also starting CSS and JavaScript.
 - 🌱 I’m currently learning Python and JavaScript.
 - ✨ I’m looking for the best Python opportunities on Github, as well as contributing to common Github projects.
 - 🤔 I’m looking for help with advanced GitHub and advanced Python features as well as beginner and intermediate JavaScript.